MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/prompts/serializing-semantic-functions.md

 > [!TIP]
-> We recommend using the [Semantic Kernel Tools](../../../vs-code-tools/index.md) extension for Visual Studio Code to help you create semantic functions.
+> We recommend using the [Semantic Kernel Tools](../../../vs-code-tools/index.md) extension for Visual Studio Code to help you create prompts.
 This extension provides an easy way to create and test functions directly from within VS Code.

-## Creating a home for your semantic functions
+## Creating a home for your prompts
 Before creating the files for the `GetIntent` function, you must first define a folder that will hold all of your plugins.
 This will make it easier to import them into Semantic Kernel later.
 We recommend putting this folder at the root of your project and calling it _plugins_.

 Within your _plugins_ folder, you can then create a folder called _OrchestratorPlugin_ for your plugin and a nested folder called _GetIntent_ for your function.